 Considering other factors

-Like you, I see loads of popular pages advising people to “Share this if you think torturing puppies is kinda mean!” and I assume it’s not hurting their popularity with Facebook, or they’d stop doing it.
+Like you, I see loads of popular pages advising people to “Share this if you think cancer sucks!” and I assume it’s not hurting their popularity with Facebook, or they’d stop doing it.
 Or maybe they’re so popular, the boost from all the shares offsets any penalty.
 Or maybe Facebook doesn’t really mind you begging for shares, but does mind clicks and likes?
 That seems unlikely.

-Anyway, I wanted to rule out the possibility that there was something wrong with my page overall.
+Anyway, I wanted to rule out the possibility that there was something wrong with my page.
 It’s a modestly popular page.
-I did buy about a thousand likes from Facebook to get the ball rolling years ago, but those people engaged with the page like genuine fans, and my engagement has only increased over time, so I ruled out a fake follower problem.
-Eventually, I had ruled out everything I could think of, other than a “like this” penalty, so I had to just wait and see if eventually it went away.
+I did buy about a thousand likes from Facebook to get the ball rolling years ago, but never fake followers.
+My engagement has only increased over time, so I ruled out a fake follower problem.
+Eventually, I had ruled out everything I could think of, other than a “like this” penalty, so I had to just wait and see if it went away.

 Two weeks later, almost to the hour, the penalty disappeared and my reach skyrocketed up to twice the amount of likes.
 That left no doubt in my mind that I had been given a two-week penalty for saying “like this” in a status update.
-All because with so much talent at their disposal, Facebook can’t write an algorithm that can distinguish the context of “I like this” or “is that object like this one?” from “Like this status so my reach will increase.”
+All because with so much talent at their disposal, Facebook can’t write an algorithm that can distinguish the context of “I like this” or “is that object like this one?” from “Like this status so I can game the Facebook algorithm.”

-I doubt that, though.
-I think that like Google, Facebook assumes everyone is out to game their precious algorithm, and the algorithm must be protected at all costs.
+It’s probable that, like Google, Facebook assumes everyone is out to game their precious algorithm, and the algorithm must be protected at all costs.
 Because it’s such a clever algorithm, right?
 “Oooh, me see bad words.
 Me assume worst.
 Me hit penalty button.”
 Memo from reality, guys: it would be cheaper to train monkeys.

 Recognizing a Facebook penalty